 Alumni Service Day incorporates environmental stewardship

 Loyola sponsors various service-related events for Alumni to gather and contribute to community.
-A few service-related events incorporate environmental stewardship:
+A few recent service-related events incorporated environmental stewardship:

 - Ellis Park, a Chicago park clean up